 - Set up and optimize your Google My Business

 - Go back and look at your website.
 When was the last time you added a new blog post or updated it?
 Update it at least twice a month and hire it out if you need to.

 - Think about what keywords you want to be found for and create a keyword tree that represents the search queries that people would have within that group.
 Start creating content that has those keywords.

-Thanks for reading the blog and I hope I have inspired you financial advisors to kick ass and get a ton more people to go to your websites.
+Thanks for reading the blog and I hope I have inspired you financial advisors to get a ton more people to go to your websites.